isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-the-theatres-of-bangsawan.md

 “With a bottle of champagne broken on the door-step, the new Theatre Royal, in North Bridge Road, was opened officially on Saturday night, the Wayang Kassim’s Trip to Fairyland being staged before a packed house, the conclusion of the formal opening ceremony.”[^1]

 <div style="text-align: center">– The Straits Times, 15 June 1908</div>

+In the early decades of the 20th century, before the days of cinema, residents of Singapore eagerly flocked to bangsawan[^2] performances to be entertained.
+Performed in Malay, bangsawan featured acting and singing as well as music provided by a live orchestra.
+Back then, it was one of the few forms of mass entertainment available.

+Such was the draw of bangsawan in the pre-war years that people living in Tanjong Pagar would travel by bullock cart all the way to North Bridge Road to catch a performance at the purpose-built Theatre Royal.
+Mohamed Sidek bin Siraj, a former civil servant and bangsawan patron, recalls in his oral history account:

+“The third class is about $1 and the first class in front is about $3 or something… There’s no other entertainment for the Malays except bangsawan.
+Even that, it started after eight and then finished up at twelve.
+If you don’t have the transport you have to walk.
+People will use a bullock-cart from Tanjong Pagar to see bangsawan and say about 10 or 12 people will go back in a bullock cart to Tanjong Pagar.”[^3]